EU solar panel inquiry draws warning from China

-BRUSSELS The European Commission has launched an investigation into suspected dumping of solar panels by Chinese producers, drawing a warning from China that restrictions on its exports will hurt the multi-billion-dollar global clean energy sector.
+BRUSSELS The European Commission launched an investigation on Thursday into suspected dumping of solar panels by Chinese producers, drawing a warning from China that restrictions on its exports would hurt the global clean energy sector.

 The investigation into the biggest import sector ever targeted by the Commission stems from a complaint by a group of European solar companies, led by Germany's SolarWorld.

-The group, comprising members in Germany, Italy and several other EU countries, says Chinese solar firms have been selling panels below cost in Europe in an effort to gain market share - a practice known as "dumping".
+The group, comprising members in Germany, Italy and other EU countries, says Chinese solar firms have been selling panels below market value in Europe.

 China's solar firms warned in July of a trade war, calling on their government to strike back against the impending investigation.
 Chinese producers include Yingli Green Energy, Suntech Power Holdings Co Ltd, Trina Solar Ltd and Canadian Solar Inc.